LincaMarius/ISAP-1_Control_Unit/README.md

 -	PM = T3
 -	LI = T3

+The “ + ” sign signifies the logical OR operation

+The sign “ * ” stands for the logical AND operation

 ### Adding the LDA instruction
-We add the LDA instruction that has the following boolean equations for the signals that are active when this instruction is executed:
+We add the LDA instruction that has the following Boolean equations for the signals that are active when this instruction is executed:
 -	EP = T1
 -	LAR = T1 + LDA * T4
 -	CP = T2